top of page

 3. Compliance with Warranty Obligations

-Under the ACL, all retailers must comply with statutory warranties that guarantee:
+All retailers must comply with statutory warranties under the ACL.
+These warranties guarantee:

-Products are of acceptable quality and fit for purpose.
+• Products are of acceptable quality and fit for their intended purpose.

-Customers can receive a repair, replacement, or refund if products are faulty.
+• Customers can receive a repair, replacement, or refund if products are found to be faulty.

-Manufacturer’s Warranty (Voluntary, given by the product manufacturer)
+2. Manufacturer’s Warranty: Voluntary and given by the product manufacturer.

-Extended Warranty (Additional coverage offered by retailers, cannot override statutory rights)
+3. Extended Warranty: Additional coverage offered by retailers, which cannot override statutory rights.

 Example: A Brisbane home appliance store offers a 2-year manufacturer warranty on all fridges, but customers are still entitled to repairs if defects arise beyond that period under ACL consumer guarantees.

-Tip: Train staff to handle warranty claims properly and avoid misleading statements about customer rights.
+Tip: Train staff to handle warranty claims properly and avoid making misleading statements about customer rights.

 4. Privacy Policy for Online Retailers

 If you collect personal information, you must comply with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).
-Your privacy policy should clearly outline:
+Your privacy policy must clearly outline:

 Example: An online skincare retailer ensures compliance by displaying a privacy policy on its checkout page, explaining how customer data is stored securely.

-Tip: Use clear language in your privacy policy and update it regularly to reflect business practices.
+Tip: Use clear language in your privacy policy and update it regularly to reflect current business practices.

 5. Fair Advertising and Pricing Practices

-Retailers must comply with the Competition and Consumer Act 2010, ensuring that all advertising and pricing strategies are truthful and not misleading.
+Retailers must comply with the Competition and Consumer Act 2010.
+This ensures all advertising and pricing strategies are truthful and not misleading.

 Example: A Perth furniture store was fined for misleading ‘was/now’ pricing that suggested false discounts.
-A revised policy now ensures all sale prices reflect genuine reductions.
+They revised their policy to ensure all sale prices reflect genuine reductions.

-Tip: Always have evidence to support discount claims and avoid misleading advertising tactics.
+Tip: Always have evidence to substantiate discount claims and avoid misleading advertising tactics.

-Staying compliant with Australian retail laws protects both your business and customers.
-By implementing clear T&Cs, fair return policies, warranty compliance, data privacy measures, and honest advertising practices, you create a trustworthy and legally sound business.
+In conclusion, staying compliant with Australian retail laws not only protects your business but also builds customer trust.
+By implementing clear T&Cs, fair return policies, warranty compliance, data privacy measures, and honest advertising practices, you will create a trustworthy and legally sound business environment.

 Need help ensuring your retail business is legally compliant?
 Contact us at hello@lawbydesign.com.au or (07) 3041 4063.